 Computer Applications Training (CAT) and the Graduate School will be hosting open labs for students to drop in and ask questions about formatting requirements.
 Bring your electronic file to the open lab and a Graduate School Representative can review your document and help you better understand the requirements.
 LaTEX users: Although we are unable to offer support for LaTEX, your formatting can be checked as a pdf file.

-- Spring 2015 ETD Open Lab dates and locations TBD, please continue to check our website for updates.
+- Summer 2015 ETD Open Lab dates and locations TBD, please continue to check our website for updates.

 Can't make it to the open lab and have formatting questions?
 Online formatting resources are available through the Library's ETD website.
 Please see links to the right for additional formatting resources.